Your Information and Your Rights

 Your support plan may contain information about your support needs, medical conditions and associated treatments as well as other people and organisations who are directly involved in your support.
 These records may be electronic, paper records or a mixture of both.
 We use a combination of technologies and working practices to ensure that we keep your information secure and confidential.

 Why do we collect this information?

-Quarriers collect this information in order to ensure that we have the most up to date information about your support and support needs to help you achieve your outcomes.
+Quarriers collects this information in order to ensure that we have the most up-to-date information about your support and support needs to help you achieve your outcomes.
 We also collect information as part of the requirements from our funders.
-Our funders will may use this information for research, gather statistics and to plan for future service provision.
+Our funders may use this information for research, gather statistics and to plan for future service provision.

 How do we use this information?